-The resource_identifier SHALL match in both class and type of resource that the Host has in its list of available resources.
+The resource_identifier requested by the Card in the open_session_request() SPDU for Copy Protection SHALL match in class, type, and version of a resource that the Host has reported in its list of available resources.
 Copy protection resource coding is listed in Table 11.3-2 below.